LazaroFilm/lazaro_creations_shop/frontend/README.md

   - React Router &rarr; allows to use HTML addresses to access components
   - useReducer &rarr; to hold the variables
   - useContext &rarr; to allow access of these variable accross the app

+# Notes

+Turn the shop into a grid and separate the cards for the items.

+Change the theme to show links as dark grey.